orstavik/JoiEvents/docs/3_EventTranslationAndRouting/12_Pattern21_LocalizeListeners.md

 > Tips: If you need the LocalizeListeners pattern, you likely need/will benefit from TypeSpecificEvent and AttributeSpecificEvent, and vice versa.

+## todo

+enable localize on children, descendants

+if the touch-hover attribute has the value `"children"`, then the localize function will add it on all the children. else if the touch-hover attribute has another value `"query[whatever]"`, then localize function will select those children.
+The problem here is the target selection.
+How can we make that work together?

 ## References

  *